-You’ve been hacked!
-Something is wrong with your website – changes are appearing that you didn’t initiate.
+Your wordpress website was hacked!
+Something is VERY WRONG on your site.
+Changes are appearing that you didn’t initiate.
 Mysterious new users are appearing unexpectedly, or unusual links for “stock market tips” or the “cure for baldness” are showing on your footer or sidebar.

 What Happens Now?

 After your WordPress website was hacked you will need a good web developer to assess your website’s condition and attempt recovery.
 If backups are available that will help considerably to avoid data loss.

 Your website may have ended up on blacklists (ouch) or with the “Get Me Out Of Here!” warnings in search.
 Your developer will take the necessary steps to get the site off those lists.

 Lauren Grey is a freelance developer who can help you if your WordPress website has been compromised and needs a thorough unfugging.
 She can clean up your site and get off the warning lists.
 Contact ASAP if your website has been hacked and we’ll get it back up for you.